suraj-pillai/workshop/README.md

 ![tc1](images/topic-2.png)

 *   Insert records into tables -

+In case you do not have RDS client, this will be done by the Instructor

 `INSERT INTO transactions_participant_n (account_id,amount,transaction_type) VALUES ('ACC1',5000,'DEPOSIT');`